Bikatr7/Bikatr7/README.md

 ## ❗ Job Search

-I am currently looking for internships or part-time work.
-If you need someone locally in Colorado or for a remote position, please email me!
+I am currently looking for internships or part-time work for Spring 2025 (After November 2024) and Summer 2025 If you need someone locally in Colorado Springs or for a remote position, please email me!

 I would also be open to relocation for summer positions.